TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 ### Testing

+**Nb.
+There are failing tests throughout these show the limitations of our tests currently, and what we would like them to achieve so do not worry if a fresh project has failing tests.**

 In this project we are not covering the unit testing that would happen already.
 Therefore there is no testing of services or controllers etc.

 **TODO: One example because nojs is not simulated in unit tests for rendering but mocking controlls may make more tests capable of both **

+Ideally we would be able to side by side be able to test our components in the NoJS environment and with JS Enabled, by html comparison or static rendering for example.

 To be able to test the actual render output of a NoJS browser we need tests that can render static, or render using a nojs browser.
 This is because the lifecycle stages are different and are ordered different to the normal process (asyncs for example are awaited as there will be only one render).

 The project uses the recommended XUnit, BUnit, FluentAssert, AutoFixture.

-However the creator of BUnit who recommends XUnit for E2E recommend Playwright and
+However the creator of BUnit who recommends XUnit for E2E recommend Playwright and NUnit.

+In this project we unit test the blazor component packages, we also have some components created just to be unit tested.
+This is so we have some examples of the different BUnit methods.

 #### Unanswered Questions
 - How do we get test coverage
+- better way than string comparison for bunit surely

 #### Testing to do
 - document advice for creating tests to go with component advice